josephmanghan/Manghan-Backbase-Challenge/README.md

 Not required, but this extension (available in both VS Code and Atom) can be installed to view comments with intended formatting.

 ## Usage
-1. Search for ‘CHANGE INPUT’ in the js file to edit the input CSV file
+1. Search for ‘CHANGE INPUT’ in the js file to edit the input CSV file path
-2. Search for ‘CHANGE OUTPUT in the js file to edit the output CSV file
+2. Search for ‘CHANGE OUTPUT in the js file to edit the output CSV file path
 3. Run the following in the terminal:
 ```console
 $ node manghan-backbase-challenge.js